HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.containers.md

 ### Can I work with containers on a remote host?

-Yes, see the section on [[vs.1.7.#open-a-folder-on-a-remote-ssh-host-in-a-container]] for information.
+Yes, see the section on [open-a-folder-on-a-remote-ssh-host-in-a-container](#open-a-folder-on-a-remote-ssh-host-in-a-container) for information.

 ### How can I build or deploy container images into my local Docker / Kubernetes install when working inside a container?